-My thanks also to: Mark Handley who put my crude charts into AutoCAD format giving us broad computer capabilities, Paul Raybern and Barry Adkins for placing their vast computer skills at my every beckoning, Larry Pierce of Winterbourne, Ontario, Canada and Pete Moore of Houston, Texas whose insightful input and calendar expertise helped bring the work into final form, my daughter Jennifer and friend Shirley Howard for their exhausting efforts - especially on the index, Julie Gates who tirelessly assisted and proofed most of the data, words fail - the Lord himself shall bless and reward her for her kindness, competence and patience, and particularly to my wife Shirley, who for two years prior to the purchase of a drafting table put up with a dining room table constantly covered with charts and who lovingly understood my preoccupation with this project.
-Her proofing and insights along the way were truly a labor of love; her price is "far above rubies".
+My thanks also to: Mark Handley who put my crude charts into AutoCAD format giving us broad computer capabilities as well as John Christensen who with later technology greatly enhanced them, Paul Raybern, and Barry Adkins for placing their vast computer skills at my every beckoning, Larry Pierce of Winterbourne, Ontario, Canada and Pete Moore of Houston, Texas whose insightful input and calendar expertise helped bring the work into final form, my daughter Jennifer and friend Shirley Howard for their exhausting efforts - especially on the index, Julie Gates who tirelessly assisted and proofed most of the data, words fail - and particularly to my wife Shirley, who for two years prior to the purchase of a drafting table put up with a dining room table constantly covered with charts and who lovingly understood my preoccupation with this project.
+Her proofing and insights along the way were truly a labor of love; her price is "far above rubies."

 Finally, to James Ussher (1581-1656), learned Archbishop of Armagh - the highest position in the Irish Anglican Church - scholar and historian of the first rank.
 Entering Trinity College at 13, he prepared a detailed work on Hebrew chronology in Latin at 15 and received a master's degree when 18.
 At 19 he engaged in controversy the Jesuit scholar Henry Fitzsimons.
 Overthrowing him, none could thereafter match him in debate.
 An expert in Semitic languages and history, at 20 he was ordained.
 At 26, he earned a doctorate and became Professor of Divinity at Dublin.
 So great was his repute of tolerance, sincerity and amassed learning (characterized by John Selden as "miraculous") that, despite the fact he had been critical of the rebellion against Charles the First, Oliver Cromwell greatly esteemed Ussher and awarded him a magnificent state funeral in Westminster Abbey.
-His epitaph reads: "Among scholars he was the most saintly, among saints the most scholarly".
+His epitaph reads: "Among scholars he was the most saintly, among saints the most scholarly."